tomgxz/Kraken/REPORT.md

 <br><br><br><br>

 ### Subroutines
   Now that I have an idea of the requirements for the subroutines and how the different modules will fit together, I can start writing pseudocode to plan them.
-The multi-user subroutines will be written in Python, and in some cases JavaScript, whereas the subroutines for the website builder will be written primarily in JavaScript.
-For now, all of the subroutines are written in pseudocode
+The multi-user subroutines will be written in Python, and in some cases, JavaScript, whereas the subroutines for the website builder will be written primarily in JavaScript.
+For now, all of the subroutines are written in pseudocode.

-  I anticipate the JavaScript files to be quite large after development has finish, so I may also separate the subroutines out into separate files to make navigating the code easier.
-Each page will have it's own JavaScript file, so that only the required code is being imported
+  I anticipate the JavaScript files to be quite large after development, so I may also separate the subroutines into separate files to make navigating the code easier.
+Each page will have its own JavaScript file so that only the required code is imported

 #### Multi-user system - login system